Bardeen-Petterson Alignment, Jets and Magnetic Truncation in GRMHD Simulations of Tilted Thin Accretion Discs: Discussion

 This confirmation of the BP effect has profound consequences for the growth and spin evolution of supermassive BHs (SMBHs), since BP alignment is a crucial ingredient that has been \textit{assumed} to take place for misaligned accretion episodes (e.g. \citealt{Volonteri2005,King2006,Fanidakis2011}).
 Because the alignment radius acts as lever arm helping to torque the BH, the BP effect can torque the BH and align its spin vector with the outer misaligned accretion flow on much shorter timescales than otherwise \citep{Rees1978, Scheuer1996, Natarajan1998}.
 This rapid reorientation of BH spin has the potential to create the right conditions for rapid BH spin-up.
 If BH spin reorientation occurs on a shorter timescale than the timescale of a single accretion episode in a chaotic accretion scenario (in which the direction of the supplied gas angular momentum randomly changes between different accretion episodes, see e.g.{} \citealt{Volonteri2005}), then supermassive BHs can be efficiently spun up (e.g. \citealt{Natarajan1998}).
 In the opposite case, the accretion-supplied angular momenta would tend to cancel out, and the central BHs would be on average spun down.

 Due to the high cost of GRMHD simulations, it is appealing to use them to calibrate both computationally cheaper SPH simulations and analytic theory.
 Our simulations are in the viscosity-dominated, $H/R<\alpha$ regime \citep{Papaloizou1983} since both our effective viscosity parameter, $\alpha_{\rm eff} \simeq 1$, and local Maxwell plus Reynolds stress related viscosity parameter, $\alpha_M+\alpha_R \lesssim 0.1$, exceed $H/R=0.03$ (see Figure~\ref{fig:radplot}).
-However, we did not find Bardeen-Petterson alignment in all of our simulations featuring thicker discs ($0.05<H/R<0.1$; Liska et al 2018b in prep; Liska et al 2018c in prep).
+However, we did not find Bardeen-Petterson alignment in any of our simulations featuring thicker discs with $<H/R=0.1$ (\citealt{Liska2019A}).
 Because all of these simulations have $\alpha_{M,R} \lesssim H/R< \alpha_{\rm eff}$, it appears likely that values of local Maxwell and Reynolds stresses determine the transition from the wave- ($H/R>\alpha$) to the viscosity- ($H/R<\alpha$) dominated regime, where BP alignment is expected.